 Design your store to align with ALL your customers

 Everyone remembers their first experience in your dispensary, and you want to leave a good impression.
 You want every customer that comes through your doors to feel welcome, and want to come back.
 Your layout should be congruent with your branding.
-Here are a few dispensary design best practices:
+Here are a few dispensary design standards:

 - Pay attention to ambiance and branding- The ambiance of your store needs to align with your brand.
 If your brand is geared towards a more professional, medical demographic, it wouldn’t make sense to have rap music blasting in your store with graffiti art on your walls, and dim lighting.
 But, if you are designing a recreational dispensary marketed towards younger folks, maybe this is what you need!